Certificate with Postgraduate Option in Developmental Transactional Analysis (DTA) and/or Transactional Analysis Psychotherapy (TAP)

 We also accept hours spent learning from our international TA colleagues, subject to some restrictions relating to the differences in training for psychotherapy versus developmental applications of TA.

-The program can be undertaken mainly through attendance at online webinars, with occasional workshops and summer schools in various locations.
+The program run by Julie Hay TSTA (COPE) can be undertaken mainly through attendance at online webinars, with occasional workshops and summer schools in various locations.

 Approximately 1 Year

-plus 100 hours professional practice and 10 hours supervision (mentoring)
+plus 100 hours professional practice and at least 10 hours supervision (mentoring)

-Occasional workshops in Hertford UK, and sometimes in other countrie but mainly via our international webinars
+International interactive webinars with occasional workshops in Hertford UK, and sometimes in other countries

 Some hours with other TA-qualified trainers may be credited

-There are no formal academic requirements to join the programme although you must be able to handle the professional application and academic requirement of postgraduate level study.
-We will help you with this if necessary
+There are no formal academic requirements to join the programme although you must be able to handle the professional application and academic requirement of postgraduate level study

 During the program, you will be expected to submit portfolios of evidence of work that you have done, accompanied by a reflective commentary that also demonstrates theoretical understanding